 How to get started with UEVR Easy Injector

-New to UEVR and want to play 2D PC Steam games in Virtual Reality using your Meta Quest headset?
+New to UEVR and want to play common flatscreen PC games in Virtual Reality using your e.g. Meta Quest headset?
 Here’s how to get started.

 1. Ensure your PC can handle it